 Empathizing with how much pain the adult seems to be in may offer an opening for the parent to see that he or she might benefit from counseling help.

 Parents who abuse their children tend to be low in insight, and to run from any form of treatment that assumes that insight will be helpful.
 A better form of help therefore might be a non-verbal treatment that soothes the parent's hyper-reactive emotional functioning.
 A treatment method called "BodyTalk" is one option.
-Sometimes acupuncture can have a similar calming impact.
+Sometimes acupuncture can have a similar calming impact, and in some cases medication also has a calming effect.

 5. Encourage the disturbed parent to get help for their child "so that the child behaves better and does fewer things that are upsetting to you."